biometry/APES/Stats/stats24-GeneralizedLinearMixedModels-GLMM.md

 ===

-## Definition

-GLMMs are GLMs with random effects added, in the same way as LMM are linear models with a random effect added.
+**Definition**: GLMMs are GLMs with random effects added, in the same way as LMM are linear models with a random effect added.

 For description of random effects / mixed effects, see the page about mixed effects.
 Nothing new appears for GLMMs.
 The only issue with GLMMs as opposed to LMMs is that estimation, but in particular the calculation of confidence intervals and model selection is not so easy, because general parametric methods are not available.